ashduino101/WebAssetStudio/README.md

 WebAssetStudio is an online tool to view and extract game asset bundles, inspired by Perfare's [AssetStudio](https://github.com/Perfare/AssetStudio/) (archived).
 It runs entirely inside your browser using JavaScript and WebAssembly.

+**This tool and its creator, sponsors, and users are not affiliated or endorsed by Unity or any other company with a supported product.**

 ## Supported formats
 WebAssetStudio currently supports the following formats:
  - UnityFS (`.unity3d`, `.assets`, `level*`)